Resources

 Yes, through integrations with GoPuff and DoorDash.
 GoPuff operates 500+ micro-fulfillment centers and delivers in approximately 30 minutes in supported major metro areas.
 DoorDash delivers from local retailers in 30–60 minutes and has broader geographic coverage.
 Both are available through AccelPay with no separate platform contract required during the current pilot program.

-A zip code checker on the brand's website determines which instant delivery option — GoPuff, DoorDash, or standard shipping — is available for a given customer's location.
+An address checker on the brand's website determines which instant delivery option - GoPuff, DoorDash, or standard shipping - is available for a given customer's location.
 The checkout experience automatically presents the appropriate options based on the customer's zip code.

 For GoPuff, inventory syncs hourly between the brand's AccelPay catalog and GoPuff's micro-fulfillment centers.
 For DoorDash, local retailer inventory is used to fulfill orders.
 Brands should ensure their catalog is kept current in AccelPay to prevent out-of-stock situations on instant delivery channels.